Subjective Wellbeing

 The figure shows a pattern of converging overall quality of life (proportion of those rating their quality of life as good or extremely good) for the age groups over the time-series.
 While there have been some statistically significant differences between young people and the older age groups, at some earlier time-points, there have been no statistically significant differences between any age groups since late 2016.

 The figure shows a clear positive relationship between income and overall quality of life, with the proportion of those rating their overall quality of life as good or extremely good increasing with increasing annual household income.
 The differences between the four income groups shown in the figure have been statistically significant at most time-points across the time-series.
-In 2020, almost all (94.9%) of those respondents from the $100,000+ income group rated their quality of life as good or extremely good, compared with 63.6 percent of those from the <$30,000 income group (a large and statistically significant difference).
-While the year-to-year differences in overall quality of life for the period 2019 to 2020 are not statistically significant (for any group), the lowest income group’s quality of life appears to have declined notably (for the <$30,000 group, 70.9% 2019 to 63.6% 2020).
+In 2022, almost all (91.3%) of those respondents from the $100,000+ income group rated their quality of life as good or extremely good, compared with 56.4 percent of those from the <$30,000 income group (a large and statistically significant difference).
+The year-to-year differences in overall quality of life for the period 2019 to 2022 are generally not statistically significant, except for the $100,000+ group (down from 94.9% in 2020 to 91.3% in 2022).
+Additionally, the lowest income group’s quality of life appears to have declined notably (for the <$30,000 group, 70.9% 2019 to 56.4% 2022).

-The figure shows lower levels of overall quality of life (proportion of those rating their quality of life as good or extremely good) for respondents with a long-term health condition or disability (both for the under- and over-65 groups), compared with those without a long-term health condition or disability, from 2012 to 2020.
+The figure shows lower levels of overall quality of life (proportion of those rating their quality of life as good or extremely good) for respondents with a long-term health condition or disability (both for the under- and over-65 groups), compared with those without a long-term health condition or disability, from 2012 to 2022.
 The substantial differences between the without a long-term health condition or disability group and each of the long-term health condition or disability groups have been persistent and statistically significant for all time-points in the series.
-For 2020, the proportion of respondents rating their quality of life as good or extremely good was 63.1% for those aged under 65 years with a long-term health condition or disability, 70.5% for those aged 65 years and over with a long-term health condition or disability, and 89.4% for those without.

 Data Sources